zeixcom/pulse/README.md

 ### Enqueue DOM Updates

 Add instructions to update the DOM to the scheduler with `enqueue()`.
 The first argument is the callback function to be executed before the next screen refresh with `requestAnimationFrame()`.
-The second argument is a tuple of the target element and a deduplication key.
+The optional second argument is a tuple of the target element and a deduplication key.
 If another instruction for with the same deduplication tuple is enqueued, only the last one will be executed.

 ```js
 import { enqueue } from '@efflore/pulse'